fisherro/colang/spec.md

 There is no scheduling logic.
 Routines pass control directly between each other through activations and yielding.

+## Note about inherited Racket functionality

+To speed development, we currently directly inherit much from Racket.
+Do not assume that everything we inherit from Racket is implicitly part of the this specification.
+They're just a temporary convenience to aid development.

+Note in particular that Colang blocks the normal Racket procedure definition, via `define` or `lambda`.
+Because all procedures defined in Colang should be coroutines.

 ## Topics to cover in the future

 * Destructing assignment